Welcome to DefElement: an encyclopedia of finite element definitions.

 The functional information and examples on the element pages are generated using Symfem, a symbolic finite element definition library.
 Before adding an element to DefElement, it should first be implemented in Symfem.

-A list of everyone who has contributed to DefElement can be found here.
+A list of everyone who has contributed to DefElement can be found on the contributors page.